MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 * The amount of ingested data and how it was batched.
 * The latency of the batching ingestion and where it occurs.
 * The batching process itself.
-* The number of events received, when ingesting with Event Hub, Event Grid, or IoT Hub.
+* For Event Hub, Event Grid and IoT Hub ingestion: The number of events received.

 In this article, you'll learn how to use ingestion metrics to monitor batching ingestion to Azure Data Explorer in Azure portal.